Bar Seddon is a nostalgic refuge on one of the nicest little cobble-stoned corners of San Telmo.

 History of San Telmo’s Bar Seddon

-In the good old days, Seddon was one of the best venues to see Cuban, blues and rock and roll music live in San Telmo.
+In the good old days, before the municipality once again restricted their mojo, banning live music, Seddon was one of the most intimate venues to see Cuban, blues and rock and roll music live in San Telmo.

 Food & Drinks

-El Seddon is a sexy place for a pre-dinner drink, but the quality of the food and service has received less stellar reviews since Pam sold the bar.
+While it serves as a sexy place for a pre-dinner drink, the quality of the food and service has garnered less-than-stellar reviews and has never been the main highlight.

-It seems the new owners are relying on their once-favored status to jack up prices for tourists visiting the San Telmo Fair.
+It seems the new owners are capitalizing on their previous reputation to hike up prices for tourists visiting the San Telmo Fair.

 $$-$$$ /Credit cards accepted